ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Strings.md

 ### String Concatenation

 The function 'strncat' appends first n characters of src string string to the destination string where n is min(n,length(src));
-The arguments passed are destination string, source string, and n - maximum number of characters to be appended.For Example:
+The arguments passed are destination string, source string, and n - maximum number of characters to be appended.
+For Example:

     char dest[20]="Hello";
     char src[20]="World";